 “Finding educational videos which were not language dependent and yet reinforced learning was a challenge,” Umar said.
 He added, “I have a small collection and need to add a lot more but so far the response has been amazing.
 The students love it, they are motivated and look forward to learning more through this medium.
 Hopefully, it will have a constructive impact on their learning.”

-The project has a website and the educational videos are divided by subject but also in two broad categories which are pre-school and primary.
+The project has a website and the educational videos are divided by subject but also into two broad categories which are pre-school and primary.
 The project has received a positive response and many educators from different countries have shown interest in contributing to this initiative.

 Experts in the Filmmaking and Video Production industry see the creative constraint of the silent video genre as an opportunity to innovate in this field and contribute to the future of an increasingly globalized world.